 Global Scholars Distinction Program

-The Global Scholars Distinction Program recognizes students engaging in educational experiences that involve working with a variety of cultures and/or with underserved communities at local, national, and global levels.
-This certificate program was designed to encourage students to combine classroom learning with experiential learning and provide them with a permanent recognition for their efforts.
+This program recognizes students engaging in educational experiences that involve working with a variety of cultures and/or with underserved communities at local, national, and global levels.
+This certificate program was designed combine classroom learning with experiential learning and provide students with a permanent recognition for their efforts.
 Learn more

 Follow the Travels Past and Present